ijdoe/camsur-bmad/docs/Project LINGKOD Proposal - 20250828.md

 Thank you for your direct and insightful feedback.
 It has been invaluable in helping us craft a proposal that is not only technologically advanced but also practical, targeted, and directly aligned with your core mission of public service and safety.

-**Project LINGKOD** (Local Intelligence Network for a G-Alert, K-Organized, and O-perations-Driven Disaster Response) is a comprehensive **Provincial Situational Awareness Platform.** Its single, focused goal is to dramatically improve disaster resilience and response across Camarines Sur, fully supporting your "zero-casualty vision."
+**Project LINGKOD** (Local Intelligence Network for a G-Alert, K-Organized, and O-perations-Driven Disaster Response) is a flexible and powerful **Provincial Intelligence Engine.** It is designed to serve as a complete, standalone situational awareness platform for the province, while also acting as a complementary source of critical alerts for any existing city-level command centers.
+Its single, focused goal is to dramatically improve disaster resilience and response across Camarines Sur, fully supporting your "zero-casualty vision."

 This is not a citizen-facing AI platform.
 It is a powerful, integrated system that provides your disaster management team with a complete, real-time view of the province.
 It combines a "God's-eye view" from satellite intelligence with an on-the-ground, real-time view from AI-powered cameras and sensors.